Aubrey O’Day Exposes Chest In Barely-There Bikini Top

 — Aubrey O'Day (@AubreyODay) September 26, 2019

 In addition, O’Day shared another Instagram update four days ago of herself in an orange ensemble.
-The bikini top was arguable too small, as her underboob peeked through.
+The bikini top was arguably too small, as her underboob peeked through.
 She appeared to be sitting in front of a lifeguard station, as she leaned against a wall and placed her right arm on top of her head.

 This update has been viewed over 105,000 times.